 It’s not as much about the final image – it is more about how the artist got there.

 We value the Michelangelo ink sketch more than the most intricate piece from our local art student because those few lines capture everything Michelangelo went through to become the artist he was.
-I hung a lot of student art of which I remember little.
+I hung a lot of student art which I don’t remember at all.
 But the Michelangelo ink that I held briefly is burned into my memory.
 We celebrate Van Gogh’s madness and see it in the swirls and ridges of his strokes.
 I’ve often wondered if his work is a result of his going mad, or was going mad the result of his work.
 Either way the spirit is there.
 The frustration, the dedication, the passion.

 I can make images today that are technically superior to Stieglitz.
 I have better tools, better paper, superior inks.
 Even ascetically I think I can compete or even better him.
 For example – ‘The Steerage’: